How to STLink Ninebot Max G30 Gen 2 AT32 ESC – Fixes Bricked or Updated Controllers

 Make sure you have ‘AT32’ selected as the chip or you will brick your esc.

-To show the console (helpful for debugging errors), press settings -> show console.
+To show the console (which is helpful for debugging errors), press settings -> show console.

 The correct MCU selected in reflasher.